Student Rights and Grievances

 College President's Decision: Within 20 days following receipt of the Grievance Hearing Committee's decision and recommendation(s), the College President shall send to all Parties his/her/their written decision, together with the Hearing Committee's decision and recommendations.
 The College President may accept or reject the findings, decisions, and recommendations of the Hearing Committee.
 The factual findings of the Hearing Committee shall be accorded great weight; and if the College President does not accept the decision or a finding or recommendation of the Hearing Committee, the College President shall review the record of the hearing, and shall prepare a new written decision which contains specific factual findings and conclusions.
 The decision of the College President shall be final.

-Any times specified in these procedures may be shortened or lengthened if there is mutual concurrence by all Parties.
+Time Limits: Any times specified in these procedures may be shortened or lengthened if there is mutual concurrence by all Parties.